Degrees & Majors

 Film/Media Production, B.A./M.A.
 Dual Degree

-The School of Film, Media, & Theater offers a professionalized dual-degree program for bachelor of arts (B.A.)
-Film students aspiring for advanced honors-level and master of arts (M.A.) thesis production.
-This program is designed to take five years (including a student’s freshman and sophomore years), at the end of which, a student will receive both a bachelor of arts degree in film and media and a master of arts degree in communication with a concentration in film, media and digital imaging.
-The dual-degree program is ideal for students who are sophomores or juniors and want to use their senior year as a segue into graduate work.
+The Georgia State University School of Film, Media, & Theater offers a professionalized dual-degree program for current Georgia State bachelor of arts (B.A.)
+Film students aspiring for advanced honors-level and master of arts (M.A.) thesis production or thesis research.
+This program is designed to take five years (including a student's freshman and sophomore years), at the end of which, a student will receive both a bachelor of arts degree in film and media and a master of arts degree in communication with a concentration in film, media and digital imaging.
+The dual-degree program is ideal for enrolled undergraduate students who are sophomores or juniors and want to use their senior year as a segue into graduate work.
 The senior year would involve advanced coursework that one would usually take in the first year of the M.A. program.
 The first (and only) year of the M.A. program would involve only advanced coursework and the thesis film.

 Geosciences B.A./M.S. and B.S./M.S.